-Star Wars never was out and became even more popular, not only due to the start of yet another trilogy but also due to the promotion of our dear friends of the Big Bang.
+Star Wars became even more popular than it already was, not only due to the start of yet another trilogy but also due to the promotion of our dear friends of the Big Bang.

 A lot has been written about Star wars and its characters.
 Some French psychologists even went that far to diagnose Darth Vader with “Bipolar Personality Disorder”.
 They later on defended themselves with the statement that during training, it makes sense to have a “proto typical” example that is known to many, to make identifying of symptoms easier.